qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 ## Datatypes

-Newest versions of embeddings models generate vectors with very large dimentionality.
+Newest versions of embeddings models generate vectors with very large dimentionalities.
-In openai `text-embedding-3-large` embedding model the dimentionality goes up to 3072.
+With OpenAI's `text-embedding-3-large` embedding model, the dimensionality can go up to 3072.

-The amount of memory required to store such vectors grows linearly with the dimentionality, so it is important to choose the right datatype for the vectors.
+The amount of memory required to store such vectors grows linearly with the dimensionality, so it is important to choose the right datatype for the vectors.

-The choice between datatypes is a trade-off between the memory consumption and the precision of the vectors.
+The choice between datatypes is a trade-off between memory consumption and precision of vectors.

 Qdrant supports a number of datatypes for both dense and sparse vectors:

 **Float32**

-This is a default datatype for vectors in Qdrant.
+This is the default datatype for vectors in Qdrant.
 It is a 32-bit (4 bytes) floating-point number.
-Standard OpenAI embedding of 1536 dimentionality will require 6KB of memory to store in Float32.
+The standard OpenAI embedding of 1536 dimensionality will require 6KB of memory to store in Float32.

 You don't need to specify the datatype for vectors in Qdrant, as it is set to Float32 by default.

 **Float16**

 This is a 16-bit (2 bytes) floating-point number.
-Also known as half-precision float.
+It is also known as half-precision float.
 Intuitively, it looks like this:

 ```text